For Prospective Students & Families

 *CETL staff will offer equitable support during the semester to those students unable to attend.

-**A block of rooms will be arranged at Staybridge Suites and Courtyard Marriott for families’ Sunday arrival under “UR Transition.”
+**A block of rooms will be arranged at Staybridge Suites for families’ early arrival under “UR Transition.”
 Reservations are based on availability, which cannot be guaranteed.

 Other area hotels can be found on the Orientation website.